 To better restore and manage communities, attempts to understand community dynamics + the unique climatic niches of different groups are likely useful.

+Introduction

+Across ecosystems, global change is forecast to produce shifts in climate regimes.
+Changes in average climatic conditions, as well as the frequency and magnitude of extreme events , have been linked to changes in species’ distributions, invasion events, biodiversity loss, and compositional change (IPCC 2014, Smith, Smith and Felton).
+As systems are increasingly influenced by these novel conditions, the ability to predict changes in the composition of ecological communities is at a premium – the reorganization of species into novel assemblages will require new paradigms for continued conservation and management.

+In plant ecosystems, conditions imposed by heatwaves, droughts, and extreme cold may lead to decreased plant growth rate, shifted phenology, or mortality, depending on species tolerances to specific stresses (Parmesan and Hanley 2015).
+However, community assembly is not only determined by differences in stress tolerance between species, climate-driven changes in community composition are also a function of recruitment dynamics, biotic interactions, and prior system conditions (Gilman et al. 2010, Walther 2010).

+Given the complexity of these drivers, analytical approaches to predicting climate-driven changes in composition benefit from attempts to group taxa to simplify community dynamics.
+Particularly in species-rich systems, predictions of community change are often facilitated by grouping species that share similar responses to specific environmental factors, functional form, or other physiological characteristics (Lavorel et al. 1997, Díaz and Cabido 2001, Suding et al. 2008, Díaz et al. 2013).

+Grouping schemes, in turn, are commonly used as the basis for ecosystem management.
+Resilience-based management frameworks, such as state-transition models (Bestelmeyer et al. 2017), often partition community turnover into a series of discrete vegetation states characterized by different taxa.
+Management action may be designed to facilitate transition from one state to another, or maintain the persistence of a desirable community type.

-Introduction IPCC 2014, (Bestelmeyer et al. 2017)Climate changeseffective and associated managementImpacts of novel climate regimes on species’ stress thresholds and community interactions are likely to reduce the utility of species groups defined under different conditions (Díaz and Cabido 2001, Lavorel et al. 1999).
+Climate change poses a number of challenges to effective species classification and associated management.
+Impacts of novel climate regimes on species’ stress thresholds and community interactions are likely to reduce the utility of species groups defined under different conditions (Díaz and Cabido 2001, Lavorel et al. 1999).
 As such, management of novel ecosystems requires approaches that may rapidly update core species groups as new data becomes available.
 Extreme drought events, for example, may drive distinctions between species responses not observed under historic norms.

 In contrast to classic approaches that rely on expert opinion, modern computational tools may rapidly update species groups as new data becomes available.
 Algorithmic clustering methods have demonstrated utility a test of expert models and assessment of community turnover under novel conditions; in arid and semi-arid grassland systems, quantitative approaches to species classification have been used to characterize vegetation dynamics under species invasion (Bagchi et al. 2012) and varied grazing regimes (Stein et al. 2016).